mjung5/online-news-prediction/analysis/socmed.md

 paste('The Winning Model is:', paste0(winningModel, '!'), 'Its RMSE value is', round(lowestrmse, 2))
 ```

     ## [1] "The Winning Model is: Random Forest!
+Its RMSE value is 6081.69"

-Its RMSE value is 6097.25"
+The winning model is Random Forest for socmed data.
+Its RMSE value is
+6081.69.